cyberark/conjur/README.md

 Data is encrypted in and out of the database using [Slosilo](https://github.com/conjurinc/slosilo), a library which provides:

-* Symmetric encryption using AES-256-GCM
+* symmetric encryption using AES-256-GCM
-* A mixin for easy encryption of object attributes into the database
+* a Ruby class mixin for easy encryption of object attributes into the database
-* Asymmetric encryption and signing
+* asymmetric encryption and signing
-* A keystore in a Postgresqsl, for easy storage and retrieval of keys
+* a keystore in a Postgresql database for easy storage and retrieval of keys

 Slosilo has been verified by a professional cryptographic audit.
 Ask in our Slack community for more details.
 (You can join [here][join-slack].)